Restaurant Listings

 AMERICAN

 Since 1972, locals and tourists alike have flocked to this Main Street favorite.
 In 2017 it was purchased “by a small group of local yahoos and spruced up a bit.”
-Those yahoos include Modern Family’s Ty Burrell.
-Classic comfort foods and bodacious breakfasts rule the roost here, with menu items like huevos rancheros, barbecue baby back ribs, shakshuka skillet, farfalle and egg scramble, and grilled fish tacos.
-Alongside “breakfast all day,” the Bloody Marys are well-built here as well.
-Vegetarians might enjoy Impossible or Beyond Burgers and the grilled veggie sandwich.
+Those yahoos include actor and co-owner Ty Burrell.
+Classic comfort foods and breakfast dishes rule the roost here, with menu items like huevos rancheros, barbecue baby back ribs, shakshuka skillet, farfalle and egg scramble, and grilled fish tacos.
 317 Main St, 435-649-8284, theeatingestablishment.net $–$$$ B BR L D K O R

 FIREWOOD